ndemou/Out-PingStats/README.md

            powershell -exec bypass -c ". {cd '$Env:USERPROFILE'; iwr -useb https://raw.githubusercontent.com/ndemou/Out-PingStats/main/Out-PingStats.ps1 -OutFile Out-PingStats.ps1}"
            powershell -exec bypass -c "cd '$Env:USERPROFILE'; .\Out-PingStats.ps1 -PingsPerSec 4 $(read-host 'Enter IP to ping')"

+Your graphs will be nice but probably not "high quality".
+Read below about selecting a font that will display perfect graphs.

 ## How to use